 Code I write for all papers is freely available on github.

-I acknowledge that the Fred Hutchinson Cancer Research Center sits on the traditional land of the first people of Seattle, the Duwamish People past and present, and honor with gratitude this gorgeous land itself and the Duwamish Tribe.
-As a small gesture, I pay rent for this land.
-I also acknowledge my commitment to becoming anti-racist.
-To that end, I will continually evaluate myself an identify racist behaviors and dismantle them, holding myself accountable in this effort.
+I acknowledge that Fred Hutch/UW occupy the traditional land of the coast Salish people, the land which touches the shared waters of all tribes and bands within the Duwamish, Puyallup, Suquamish, Tulalip and Muckleshoot nations.
+I honor with gratitude this gorgeous land itself and its stewards.
+As a small gesture, I pay rent.
+I also acknowledge my commitment to becoming anti-racist — I continually self evaluate, identify racist behaviors, and hold myself accountable to dismantle them.